nathasyae/disaster_classifier/README.md

-# Diabetic Retinopathy Classifier
+# Disaster Classifier

-This repository aims to classify retina images taken using fundus photography into 5 categories of diabetic retinopathy (DR): No DR, Mild, Moderate, Severe, and Proliferative DR.
+This repository purpose is to classify disaster: Cyclone, Earthquake, Flood, and Wildfire.

 # Dataset
 Dataset is downloaded from kaggle.
 The link to the website is [here](https://www.kaggle.com/mikolajbabula/disaster-images-dataset-cnn-model?select=DisasterModel).